muratcan-yuksel/articles/blog-posts/modifying-vue-classes.md

+In this post, I'll show a way of manipulating UI list elements on click.
+I didn't know how to do it, I never had to before.
+I had troubles formulating what I need to do, and finding a onto-the-point example to it.
+So, I'll try to provide what I so direly needed at one point.
+I'm sure there are more efficient ways to do it.
+One thing about this approach is that even though I mention VueJs in the title, you can get the same results with any other big JS framework, like ReactJS.

 As it happens in the real world, I want to fetch data from somewhere and display it in the UI.
 But I want to do more than just to display it, I want to be able to manipulate it in the UI in this or that way.
 Say, I want to give each individual part displayed in the UI a different color on click, but again, as it happens, I don't have the necessary structure in the data itself.
 Like, say I've been given a set of names, and I was asked to arrange them as such that the user should be able to determine if one or some of them engages in an action: such as going to a party.

 As I've said, the data itself doesn't have anything for me to discern who will do what, it's just a collection of names like the one I've created and put in my public folder so that I can fetch it from there.
-Check this out =>
+Check it out =>

 ```
 {